 Creates a parameter object for initializing the state of a Schedulable4.
 The parameters provide the data for this initialization.
-For RealtimeThread5 and bound versions of AsyncBaseEventHandler6, the stack and message buffers can
+For RealtimeThread5 and bound versions of AsyncBaseEventHandler6, the stack and message buffers can be set exactly, but for the unbound event handlers, the system cannot give any guarentees to allow thread sharing.

-- messageLength is the size of the buffer, in units of char, for storing an exception message used by preallocated exceptions and errors thrown in the context of an instance of Schedulable7 which was created with this as its configuration parameters.
+message Length is the size of the buffer, in units of char, for storing an exception message used by preallocated exceptions and errors thrown in the context of an instance of Schedulable7 which was created with this as its configuration parameters.
 The value 0 indicates that no message should be stored.
-The value of -1 uses the system default and is the default when an instance of this class is not provided. - stackTraceLength Length of the stack trace buffer, in units of a number of Stack-TraceElement instances, reserved use by preallocated exceptions and errors thrown in the execution context of the Schedulable8 object created with these parameters.
+The value of -1 uses the system default and is the default when an instance of this class is not provided.

+stackTraceLength Length of the stack trace buffer, in units of a number of Stack-TraceElement instances, reserved use by preallocated exceptions and errors thrown in the execution context of the Schedulable8 object created with these parameters.
 The amount of space this requires is implementation-specific.
 The value 0 indicates that no stack trace should be stored.
-The value of -1 uses the system default and is the default when an instance of this class is not provided. - sizes An array of implementation-specific values dictating memory parameters for Schedulable objects created with these parameters, such as maximum Java and native stack sizes.
+The value of -1 uses the system default and is the default when an instance of this class is not provided.

+sizes An array of implementation-specific values dictating memory parameters for Schedulable objects created with these parameters, such as maximum Java and native stack sizes.
 The sizes array will not be stored in the constructed object.
 The default is system dependent, and indicated by setting this parameter to null or by not providing an instance of this class.